katharostech/bevy_retrograde/examples/README.md

 whatever your favorite development http server is.

 [just]: https://github.com/casey/just
 [`basic-http-server`]: https://github.com/brson/basic-http-server

 ## Full List

 ### [hello_world]

-A good intro into Bevy Retro that also shows how to use the hierarchy system.
+A good intro into Bevy Retrograde that also shows how to use the hierarchy system.

 ![hello_world](./screenshots/hello_world.gif)